 I must say I was really impressed with my experience at Halfords.
 I arrived with my order confirmation, and the bike mechanic I had to speak to was busy bleeding the breaks on someone else’s something but they didn’t keep me waiting long at all.
 Kevin arrived with the Carrera Star 16″ bike and I was thrilled.
 It just looks like a serious bike, but diddy.
 I loved it immediately.
 Mount reflectors to the back and front of the bike, when looking for one, see here this electric quad bike for 10 year old.
 You may also visit the Aventon homepage for more e-bike options.

-Since I also now need a bike for Aviya, Kevin walked round with me showing me the other bikes available at Halfords and talking through the pros and cons of the specific styles and designs.
+Since I also now need a bike for Aviya, Kevin walked round with me showing me the other bikes/ebikes available and talking through the pros and cons of the specific styles and designs.
 He was so incredibly knowledgeable I was very impressed.
 There wasn’t a question I had that he couldn’t answer.

 The whole experience was lovely and I felt really confident in our choice of bicycle and in any needs we might have for after sales service.
 Halfords have a standard 6 week check-up service where you can bring the bike in six weeks later to make sure everything is still as it should be (the break cables specifically), but since that would be a week after Christmas, Halfords have allowed a six month grace period for people buying bicycles for Christmas.

 Oh, and another service Halfords are offering that I think is fantastically insightful is their Christmas storage offer – reserve the bike for £10 and pay it off immediately or in instalments, and they’ll keep it for you till a few days before Christmas, build it for free, and you can collect it and only need to hide it for a day or two.
 I love that and wish I’d thought of doing it that way earlier!